 I’m a huge fan of The Amazing Race, because I enjoy watching teams of two people have mental/emotional breakdowns while racing for one million dollars on almost no sleep through countries where they don’t speak the language and can’t stomach the food.
 International travel!
 In the current season, you might recall that while the teams were in Ghana, they faced a challenge that involved carrying an elaborately hand-carved coffin through the city streets to a specific destination.
-The fish-shaped coffin above is a perfect example of how clever and fancy the craftsmanship on these coffins can get.
+The Pink Fish-shaped Coffin above is a perfect example of how clever and fancy the craftsmanship on these coffins can get.
 Sort of takes the phrase “sleep with the fishes” to a whole new level!

 I take lot of heat for being such a shameless, diehard fan of reality TV shows like The Amazing Race, Survivor, American Idol and all those embarrassingly addictive programs on Bravo such as Project Runway, Top Chef and Top Design.
 Clothes, food, home décor: It’s like there is a reality show specifically geared to feed each of my secret obsessions!
 Hurray for digital cable!

 I guess it follows then that I also love to watch a good documentary and often prefer that genre of film to the garden variety comedy or action/thriller.
 I recently joined Netlflix and you’ll find my queue is loaded with documentary selections like The Nomi Song — which was just awesome — and this cool movie about the guy who invented the Theramin and ended up getting kidnapped by the KGB.
 That’s a more convoluted and compelling storyline than any fiction plot you could dream up!
 So I was particularly thrilled out of my mind to discover that the radio show, This American Life has been translated for television.

 Continue reading This American Life: Another Kind of Reality

 Outwit, Outplay, Outlast, Tolerate Being Eaten Alive By Mosquitos!